hapijs/cookie/README.md

 - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `true`.
 - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
 Defaults to `true`.
+- `encoding` - How the cookie will be encoded.
+This is passed to the encoding option of [server.state(..)](https://hapijs.com/api#-serverstatename-options).
+Defaults to `iron`, which causes the cookie to be encrypted and signed.
 - `redirectTo` - optional login URI or function `function(request)` that returns a URI to redirect unauthenticated requests to.
 Note that it will only trigger when the authentication mode is `'required'`.
 To enable or disable redirections for a specific route, set the route `plugins` config (`{ options: { plugins: { 'hapi-auth-cookie': { redirectTo: false } } } }`).